regar007/ScalaSparkFunctionalPrograming/README.md

-# Functional Programing in SCALA
+# Functional Programing in Scala

 ## Week 1
 > squre root function in scala